 The chain is often the fastest wearing component on a bike, and it's a crucial part of transmission performance in terms of wear and wattage saving - you don't need us to remind you of the importance of drivetrain maintenance.
 However despite this, they’re very possibly one of the most neglected or overlooked items too.

-For this buyers guide we’ve pulled together the best independent data from the excellent Zero Friction Cycling website as well as factoring tens of thousands of hours of riding feedback from the Cyclingnews and Bike Perfect teams.
-We’ve also thrown out which chains do you use and why questions to all our biking buddies from enduro e-bikers to time triallists.
+For this buyer's guide we’ve pulled together the best independent data from the excellent Zero Friction Cycling as well as factoring tens of thousands of hours of riding feedback from the Cyclingnews and Bike Perfect teams.
+We’ve also gathered intel from our biking buddies, from enduro e-bikers to time triallists.

 Best chains for mountain bike, gravel and road

 SRAM’s X01 Eagle chain misses out on the gold anodized finish of the XX1 Eagle chain but it’s a lot cheaper.
 It’s still the same hard-chrome surface treatment reducing friction and massively extending lifespan according to lab tests, and more importantly our own experience in the worst conditions.